A Factorization of the Log-Concavity Operator for Pascal Determinantal Arrays and Their Infinite Row-Wise Log-Concavity: Consequences and Geometric Interpretation

 \subsection{Open problems}

 \begin{enumerate} \item \emph{$q$-analogues.} Does an analogous factorization hold for minors of the $q$-Pascal matrix $\binom{i}{j}_q$?
-Preliminary calculations suggest a $q$-deformation involving $q$-Narayana numbers, but the exact form remains open. \item \emph{Other totally positive kernels.} The proof of Theorem~\ref{thm:factor} relied only on the Dodgson identity and the sliding-rule ratio.
-Many other totally positive matrices (Stieltjes, Hilbert, q-Gaussian) satisfy Dodgson-type relations.
+Preliminary calculations suggest a $q$-deformation involving $q$-Narayana numbers, but the exact form remains open. \item \emph{Other totally positive kernels.} The proof of Theorem~\ref{thm:factor} relied only on the Vandermonde determinant identity and the sliding-rule ratio.
+Many other totally positive matrices (Stieltjes, Hilbert, q-Gaussian) satisfy these-type relations.
 Determining the extent to which the factorization persists is a natural next step. \item \emph{Higher-order inequalities.} The iterated factorization produces explicit expressions for $\LC^{\circ m}(\PD_k)$ as multisets of Hadamard products over a binary tree of depth $m$ in the $k$-index.
 Extracting sharp bounds or closed forms for these higher iterates would deepen our understanding of infinite log-concavity hierarchies. \end{enumerate}

-The results of this paper reveal a remarkably rigid multiplicative structure hidden in the classical Pascal triangle and its higher determinantal analogues—a structure that manifests both algebraically through Dodgson condensation and geometrically through the double-stick model.
+The results of this paper reveal a remarkably rigid multiplicative structure hidden in the classical Pascal triangle and its higher determinantal analogues—a structure that manifests both algebraically through star of David rule and geometrically through the double-stick model (equivalent form of star of David rule).